 Your answer to that question is what you want to focus on and educate them about.

-Real estate agents and brokers will love information they can immediately use. (i.e. You can give them a 3-4 page revenue projection report on a given property using tools like AirDnA).
+Real estate agents and brokers will love information they can immediately use. (i.e. You can give them a 3-4 page revenue projection report on a given property using tools like AirDnA* or Mashvisor*).
 Or provide comps of properties in that area.
 This can help them project how much a unit can generate in short-term rental revenue over time.

 Don't forget to brand your company on the reports.
 Brokers will often take them directly to the seller.
 That way, the homeowner has options: traditional marketing or targeting people who want to use the house as a vacation rental.